SLEEPING PILLS DETOX

 Data from the American Sleep Association indicates between 50 and 70 million Americans suffer from some level of sleep disorder.
 These conditions directly impact health, careers, relationships, everyday wellness and overall quality of life.
 Sleep is vital to balanced health, personal fulfillment and productivity, and people often go to great lengths to ensure they’re getting their requisite eight hours, including pharmacological intervention.
 More than 8.6 million American adults use prescription sleep aids, according to data from the National Health and Nutrition Examination Survey.
 Some of the more common brand-name sleeping pills include Ambien®, Lunesta® and Halcion®.

 Prolonged abuse of sleeping pills can easily lead to dependency, which can alter the brain’s chemistry and further inhibit users’ ability to sleep.
 If you or your loved one have fallen victim to sleeping pill addiction, Recovery Unplugged is standing by to offer compassionate, effective and medically assisted sleeping pills detox.
-Call us today at (855) 384-5794 so you can start healing from sleeping pill addiction now.

 Sleeping detox becomes necessary when a person develops dependency on these medications.
 It’s the process by which the body is purged of the toxins and chemicals that have built up through a prolonged and untreated course of sleeping pill abuse.
 The sleeping pills detox process typically lasts three to seven days and should administered by an experienced and qualified team of medical experts.
 Individuals who endeavor to detox from sleeping pills on their own run a markedly higher risk of relapse than those who enlist the help of trained doctors and nurses.
 Recovery Unplugged offers a world-class team of medical experts to help you or your loved one safely overcome your acute sleeping pill withdrawal period in multiple locations across the country.